divyeshvala/Coderz-App/README.md

 ### Source of the questions data
 * Web scrapping (BeautifulSoup) has been used to scrap data from [Leetcode](https://leetcode.com/problemset/all/) and it has been uploaded to my firebase realtime database.
 Currently there are around 250 questions in firebase database.
 * So now this app is loading questions from firebase realtime database.
-* Each question contains following data : title, id, company tags, topics, difficulty level, frequency and description(in HTML format).
+* Each question contains following data : title, id, company tags, topics, difficulty level, frequency and description(in HTML format so that styling and expressions can be retained).

 ### Current Features
 1. **Display coding questions** - Questions are being displayed from firebase realtime database.